dotnet/docs/docs/machine-learning/how-to-guides/explain-machine-learning-model-permutation-feature-importance-ml-net.md

 | Feature | Change to R-Squared |
 |:--|:--:|
-NearWater           |   -0.000009
+HighwayAccess       |   -0.042731
-HomeAge             |   -0.000125
+StudentTeacherRatio |   -0.012730
-PercentPopulationLivingBelowPoverty|    -0.000148
+BusinessCenterDistance| -0.010491
-CommercialZones     |   -0.000518
+TaxRate             |   -0.008545
-ResidentialZones    |   -0.001419
+AverageRoomNumber   |   -0.003949
-ToxicWasteLevels    |   -0.003058
+CrimeRate           |   -0.003665
-CrimeRate           |   -0.003955
+CommercialZones     |   0.002749
-TaxRate             |   -0.006024
+HomeAge             |   -0.002426
-BusinessCenterDistance| -0.008286
+ResidentialZones    |   -0.002319
-AverageRoomNumber   |   -0.010224
+NearWater           |   0.000203
-StudentTeacherRatio |   -0.017148
+PercentPopulationLivingBelowPoverty|    0.000031
-HighwayAccess       |   -0.038572
+ToxicWasteLevels    |   -0.000019

-Taking a look at the the five most important features for this dataset, the price of a house predicted by this model is influenced by its proximity to water, age of the home, percent of population living below poverty as well as the composition of commercial and residential zones.
+Taking a look at the the five most important features for this dataset, the price of a house predicted by this model is influenced by its proximity to highways, student teacher ratio of schools in the area, proximity to major employment centers, property tax rate and average number of rooms in the home.